 Once she narrowed down the job options to those requiring administrative experience, she focused more intently on the job descriptions of each specific opportunity.

-Using online tools like those at Monster.com, she found that her job experience matched the qualifications listed for a surprising job.
+Using online tools like those at Military.com, she found that her job experience matched the qualifications listed for a surprising job.

 "I never thought I would be in insurance," Brigette laughs.
 "We didn't even have insurance for a long time!
 But I completed the application process and they called me, so they must not have cared.
 I'm just glad it didn't ask if our own home was insured in the process!"